15 Best Beaches Near Detroit: A Local’s Guide to Sand & Swimming

 📍 6301 Kensington Rd, Brighton, MI 48116

-This park gives you two swimming beaches: Kent Lake and Spring Mill Pond.
-You’ll also find cabins, camping, and track chairs for accessibility.
+This park gives you two swimming beaches — Kent Lake and Spring Mill Pond — plus cabins, camping, and track chairs for accessibility.
+A Recreation Passport is required.

 Spring Mill Pond

-A hidden gem!
-This spring-fed pond stays cool and crystal-clear all summer long.
-The shady lawns and beach volleyball court give it a real Up North feel—without the long drive.
+A real favorite.
+This spring-fed pond stays cool and clear all summer, and the shady lawns and beach volleyball court give it an Up North feel without the drive.

 Kent Lake Beach

-A little larger, Kent Lake offers a big sandy beach, a playground, picnic areas, and restrooms.
+A little larger, with a big sandy beach, a playground, picnic areas, and restrooms — the more family-oriented of the two.

 Kensington Metropark Beaches